-with $\delta \ll 1$ (we fix $\delta = 10^{-3}$) and $N$ the number of qubits.
-The choice of $\delta$ balances CD effects: it can be determined more precisely using the system’s energy gap, high-frequency convergence bounds, or a local sweep estimating the energy variance \cite{sels2017minimizing,bukov2015universal}.
-Numerical studies of XX catalysts in random Ising and Maximum-Weight Independent Set instances show typical gap amplifications of $2\times$ - \ $4\times$ compared to X-only drivers \cite{feinstein2024effects}.
-Because the diabatic runtime scales as $\Delta^{-2}$, this amplified gap alone offers a potential speed-up, even before CD corrections are applied.
+where $\delta \ll 1$ (fixed at $\delta = 10^{-3}$) and $N$ represents the total number of qubits in the system.
+The choice of $\delta$ balances the magnitude of the CD effects; its value can be systematically optimized using the minimum energy gap of the system, high-frequency Floquet convergence bounds, or local variational sweeps estimating energy variance \cite{sels2017minimizing,bukov2015universal}.
+Numerical studies of $XX$ catalysts in random Ising and Maximum-Weight Independent Set instances demonstrate typical gap amplifications of $2\times$ to $4\times$ compared to standard $X$-only drivers \cite{feinstein2024effects}.
+Because the diabatic runtime scales as $\Delta^{-2}$, this amplified gap provides a significant baseline speed-up even before the leading-order CD corrections actively suppress transitions.